ALBERTO ORTEGA-TREJO

 Video Installation: One curved 60” and two 48” monitors,

-This project was possible thanks to the support of: Andrea Hunt, Arnold Kemp, Dwayne Moser, Joshi Radin and Ilona Gaynor.
+This project was possible thanks to the support of: Andrea Hunt, Joshi Radin and Ilona Gaynor.